AaltoSciComp/scicomp-docs/help/garage.rst

 In person
 ---------

-In-person garages haven't been held since early 2020 for the obvious reason.
-The online garage above is more frequent and you are more likely to meet the very best person for your topic.
-We can arrange in-person meetups during the garage.
+In-person garages stopped in early 2020 for the obvious reason.
+The online garage above is more frequent and has more staff, so you are more likely to meet the very best person for your topic.
+From the online garage, we can arrange in-person follow-ups if it helps.

 ..
   General garage (CS Building)